resbazaz/organization/GOVERNANCE.md

 ### Leadership

-ResBaz and its events are typically not led, but organzined by a small group of self-selected volunteers.
+ResBaz and its events are typically not led, but organized by a small group of self-selected volunteers.

 ### Funding